Facts About Ethernet Cable Jacket Ratings

 Written by Don Schultz, Technical Sales Representative and Fluke Networks Certified Technician

 An Ethernet data cable has an outer sheath protecting the interior wires called a jacket.
 This jacket can come in many variations designed for different applications.
 All jacket types are borne from the National Electric Code (NEC) which was published by the National Fire Protection Agency, and happens to be 600 pages long and potentially confusing.
+To help you, allow us to share the most important facts about Ethernet cable jacket ratings.

 From the NEC, here are some of the more common acronyms.
 Many of these you will recognize, although a few you will probably not.
 I have underlined the types that apply to this article.